-- 1. Recreation facilities that are not resource-based in nature may be included at sites providing resource-based recreation uses consistent with the guidelines and criteria in this chapter, as long as such facilities comprise no more than one-third of the total land area dedicated to recreation uses and/or facilities.-Required landscaped buffers may be included in calculations of total land area dedicated to recreation uses and/or facilities. - 2.
-The facility design guidelines are intended to apply to individual recreation facilities.-For the purposes of these guidelines, a cluster or grouping of recreational developments or improvements located relatively close to one another is considered an individual recreation facility. - --Developments or improvements within the same Rrecreation lintensity Celass are considered as separate facilities if they are separated by at least 1/4 mile of undeveloped land (excluding trails, pathways, or access roads). - 3.
-Parking areas, access roads, and campsites shall be sited and designed to fit into the existing natural contours as much as possible, both to minimize ground-disturbing grading activities and to use topography to screen parking areas and associated structures.
-Parking areas, access roads, and campsites shall be sited and set back sufficiently from bluffs so they are visually subordinate as seen from key viewing areas. - 43.
+- 1. Recreation facilities that are not resource-based in nature may be included at sites providing resource-based recreation uses consistent with the guidelines and criteria in this chapter, as long as such facilities comprise no more than one-third of the total land area dedicated to recreation uses or facilities.
+Required landscaped buffers may be included in calculations of total land area dedicated to recreation uses or facilities. - 2.
+The facility design guidelines are intended to apply to individual recreation facilities.
+Development or improvements within the same Recreation Intensity Class are considered as separate facilities if they are separated by at least 1/4 mile of undeveloped land (excluding trails, pathways, or access roads). - 3.
 Existing vegetation, particularly mature trees, shall be maintained to the maximum extent practicable.
-These trees may be, and used to screen parking areas and campsites from key viewing areas and satisfy requirements for perimeter and interior landscaped buffers. - 54.
-Parking areas providing over 50 spaces shall be divided into discrete "islands" separated by unpaved, landscaped buffer areas. - 65.
-Lineal frontage of parking areas and campsite loops on scenic travel corridors shall be minimized. - 76.
-Ingress/egress points shall be consolidated to the maximum extent practicable, providing for adequate emergency access pursuant to applicable fire and safety codes.
+These trees may be used to satisfy requirements for perimeter and interior landscaped buffers. - 4.
+Parking areas providing over 50 spaces shall be divided into discrete "islands" separated by unpaved, landscaped buffer areas. - Lineal frontage of parking areas and campsite loops on scenic travel corridors shall be minimized. - 6.
+Ingress/egress points shall be consolidated to the maximum extent practicable, providing for adequate emergency access pursuant to applicable fire and safety codes. - Signs shall be limited to those necessary to provide relevant recreation or facility information, interpretive information, vehicular and pedestrian direction, and for safety purposes. - 8.
+Innovative designs and materials that reduce visual impacts (such as "turf blocks" instead of conventional asphalt paving) shall be encouraged through incentives such as additional allowable parking spaces and reduced required minimum interior or perimeter landscaped buffers.
+If the county determines that potential visual impacts have been substantially reduced by use of such designs and materials, it